G-Simeone/Transparency_International/README.md

   <li> At the end of the download the installation window pops up: </li>
       <ul>
           <li> Tick the box "Add Python 3.6 to PATH"; (Adding Python to the PATH will allow you to call if from the Terminal.)</li>
-          <li> OPTIONAL: to be sure you could check the we added Python to the computer's PATH by following <a href="https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/"> these instructions </a>.</li>
+          <li> To be sure, although optional: you could check that we properly added Python to the computer's PATH by following <a href="https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/"> these instructions, otherwise continue to next point.</a></li>
           <li> Click on "Customize installation"; </li>
           <li> Make sure the box "Install pip" is ticked;</li>
           <li> Click "Next";</li>